CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   <vrf-id>    VRF

-### Atrributes
+### Attributes

   lsa         LSA timers

   spf         SPF timers

   refresh     defines interval (sec) to re-send lsas to keep from aging out.
 If 'auto', inherited from global.
 This is the default.

 ## nv set vrf <vrf-id> router ospf timers lsa

 ### Usage